cointrade-ai/technical-paper/README.markdown

 - **Historical Performance Metrics**: Analyzes past performance with customizable timeframes.
 - **Benchmarking**: Compares agent performance against market indices or top community agents.

-**How to Use**:

-- Navigate to the “Analytics” section to view detailed metrics.
-- Select timeframes and metrics to customize reports.
-- Use comparison tools to evaluate and optimize strategies.
-- Set alerts for key thresholds (e.g., 10% drawdown, 70% win rate).

 ### Agent Marketplace

 The marketplace enables users to buy, sell, and discover trading agents, fostering a community-driven ecosystem.